theparthway/docs/docs/developers/protocol/Protocol/EVM/02-AtomicSwap/02-AtomicSwap.md

 # Atomic Swap

 Hashed Time-Locked Contracts (HTLCs) are smart contracts that facilitate secure asset transfers between parties on different blockchains.
-They work by creating time-bound conditions for both parties to fulfill before the transaction is completed.
+They work by creating time-bound conditions for both parties.

-In a typical scenario, the sender deposits their asset into a secure vault on their blockchain.
-The receiver, upon verifying the deposit, does the same on their blockchain.
-Once both deposits are confirmed, the sender unlocks the receiver's vault, and the receiver can then access their asset.

-To prevent issues like incorrect deposits or one party backing out, HTLCs incorporate time-locks.
-The receiver has a limited time to claim their asset, while the sender can reclaim theirs if the receiver fails to act within the specified time frame.
-This ensures a fair and secure exchange, even without direct trust between the parties involved.

 ## Smart Contract